 F. Racial Discrimination

 The Equal Status Act 2000 (s.7) prohibits universities and other educational establishments, whether or not supported by public funds, from discriminating on the basis of race.
-In addition, the Equality Act 2004 transposes into Irish law EC Race Directive (Directive 2000/43/EC), which outlaws racial discrimination in the provision of goods and services generally, though it does allow asylum seekers to be treated differently in the provision of public services, including education.
+In addition, the Equality Act 2004 transposes into Irish law the European Commission's Race Directive (Directive 2000/43/EC), which outlaws racial discrimination in the provision of goods and services generally, though it does allow asylum seekers to be treated differently in the provision of public services, including education.

 G. Control of Organization